OUTAGE: eForms - 23 March 2023

 • Climbable objects like pot plants, garden furniture and toys should be moved 1.2 m away from the barrier.

-For more tips on inspecting your barrier, use the Victorian Building Authority's pool and spa safety barrier self-assessment checklist-external site.
+For more tips on inspecting your barrier, use the pool and spa safety barrier self-assessment checklist on the Victorian Building Authority website.

 Remember that safety barriers are no substitute for active adult supervision of children around water.